Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Relative eta invariant and a gluing formula in the invertible case

 Operators which have the same principal symbol as a Dirac operator are called \emph{Dirac-type operators}.
 They can be written as a compatible Dirac operator plus a bundle map on $E$ (called a \emph{potential}).
 In this article, we will be focusing on a special kind of Dirac-type operators.

-\begin{definition} Let $\calD:C^\infty(M,E)\to C^\infty(M,E)$ be a formally self-adjoint Dirac-type operator.
+\begin{definition} Let $\calD:\dom\calD\to L^2(E)$ be a formally self-adjoint Dirac-type operator.
 We call $\calD$ a \emph{Dirac--Schr\"odinger operator} if $\calD^2-\nabla^*\nabla$ is a bundle map which has a uniformly positive lower bound outside a compact subset $K\Subset M$.
 Here, $K$ is called an \emph{essential support} of the operator $\calD$. \end{definition}

-\begin{remark} When $M$ is a non-compact manifold without boundary, one can easily see that a Dirac--Schr\"odinger operator is invertible at infinity.
-Therefore, it has zero in its discrete spectrum, i.e., the operator is Fredholm. \end{remark}
+\begin{remark} When $M$ is a non-compact manifold without boundary, one can easily see that a Dirac--Schr\"odinger operator is invertible at infinity.\footnote{In this paper, an operator $\calD$ is said to be \emph{invertible} (or \emph{coercive}) if there exists some constant $C>0$ such that $\|\calD s\|^2_{L^2(E)}\ge C\|s\|^2_{L^2(E)}$ for each $s\in\dom\calD$. $\calD$ being invertible at infinity means that the above estimate holds for each $s\in\dom\calD$ supported outside a compact subset.} Therefore, it has zero in its discrete spectrum, i.e., the operator is Fredholm. \end{remark}

-\begin{example} Let $(M,g)$ be a Riemannian spin manifold and $\slaS\to M$ be the spinor bundle endowed with its canonical Riemannian connection.
-There is a spin Dirac operator (or Atiyah--Singer operator) $\slaD_\slaS$ acting on sections of $\slaS$ (see \cite[Chapter 3]{BeGeVe}, \cite[Chapter II]{LawMic89}).
+\begin{example} Let $(M,g)$ be a Riemannian spin manifold and $\slaS\to M$ be the (complex) spinor bundle endowed with its canonical Hermitian connection induced by the Levi--Civita connection.
+There is a spin Dirac operator (or Atiyah--Singer operator) $\slaD_\slaS$ acting on sections of $\slaS$ (see Berline--Getzler--Vergne \cite[Chapter 3]{BeGeVe}, Lawson--Michelsohn \cite[Chapter II]{LawMic89}).
 When $\dim M$ is even, there is a $\ZZ_2$-grading $\slaS=\slaS^+\oplus\slaS^-$, with respect to which $\slaD_\slaS$ is $\ZZ_2$-graded